BaseSecrete/rorvswild/README.md

 # RorVsWild

-Simple Ruby on Rails application monitoring for hardcore developers with no time to waste: http://www.rorvswild.com.
+All-in-one monitoring for Ruby on Rails applications.

 ## Installation